Dhakshayini1004/Cpp_Exp5_Control_statements/README.md

 4
 Invalid
 ```

-- Weekday Display
+Weekday Display:
 ```
 Enter a number
 7
 It's a Sunday!!
 The real enjoyment of next week begins
 ```
 ```
 Enter a number
 10
 Invalid
 ```